Top 5 Specifications to Consider for Load Cell Accuracy

 The most common accuracy-related specification is non-linearity.
 However, the specification can be measured with different methods and expressed differently.
-Some manufactures prefer a more conservative approach using simple algebra, and others use higher order equations that make the products look better.
+Some manufacturers prefer a more conservative approach using simple algebra, and others use higher-order equations that make the products look better.

 To use this method, first calculate the slope of the baseline, which is the line passing through the two endpoints.

 Figure 1: Non-Linearity with Baseline